Rheinturm, Düsseldorf, Germany

 south in Germany as you can go without tripping over an Alp.
 One of those Alps is

-the highest peak in Germany, Zugspitze.
+the highest peak in Germany, Zugspitz.
 We went there, and went up and down a lot,

 got flooded, and learned about Bavarians.
 And loved it.